History of the Bar T Bar

 In 1990, the Prosser and Chilson families purchased most of the ranch properties from their partners, the Tremaines.
 Properties that were not purchased included Moqui Ranch and the most of the Hay Lake farmlands.
 To make up the loss of summer grazing land, Bar T Bar, Inc., purchased the adjacent Lost Eden Allotment in 1996 from the Kennedy family.

-Bar T Bar has had a long tradition of ranch improvements: land acquisition, water development, vegetative treatments, incorporation of a variety of grazing systems, and livestock production through selected genetics and culling practices.
+Bar T Bar has had a long tradition of ranch improvements that benefit both wildlife and their livestock, to include: grassland restoration, water development, and incorporation of a variety of grazing systems.

 In the very recent years, an additional 34,000 acres of piñon-juniper country have been treated on private, state, and federal land to benefit pronghorn antelope and livestock.
 Pipelines have been added and extended.
-In 2016, we extended a pipeline by 10 miles and added 16 rubber-tired drinkers.
+In 2016, a pipeline was extended by 10 miles and 16 drinkers were added to provide a more reliable water supply and reduce stress on livestock.
 A circular pivot irrigation system waters the deeded acreage at Hay Lake.
 These projects are ongoing.
 Bar T Bar is proud of its long history of improving its resources.